 The Policy Positions

-The global report links high spectrum prices to more expensive, lower quality mobile broadband services.
-The report also estimates that, due to the increased data prices, consumers lost out on economic benefits worth $250 billion across selected markets.
+The ‘Impact of Spectrum Prices on Consumers’ report links high prices to slow network rollouts, reduced network quality and poorer mobile coverage.
+And the ‘Effective Spectrum Pricing‘ report estimates that, due to the increased data prices, consumers lost out on economic benefits worth $250 billion across selected markets.